Python Lecture 2 - Lexical Structure of Python

 end note

-When reading an integer and encountering ., it thinks "Ah, a float!" and changes state to continue reading decimal digits.
+While reading an integer, it encounters . and thinks "ah, a float!"
+It switches state and keeps reading decimal digits.

 Result: NUMBER token: 3.14